chatton/NFARegularExpressionEngine/README.md

 This Regular Expression Engine cannot do capture groups, or perform any other tasks that would require backtracking.
 This is a [limitation of NFAs](http://useless-factor.blogspot.ie/2008/05/regexp-research.html).

+There is not any validation of the regular expressions passed in.
+As a result, the program will likely crash given a syntactically incorrect expression (within the given language).

+Validation needs to be added in order to ensure that an error is passed back instead of allowing the program to crash.

 ## Technologies used

 In this project, I used the [Go Programming Language](https://golang.org/)